craftcms/docs/docs/3.x/testing/framework/config-options.md

 Accepts: Object

-The `projectConfig` option instructs the Craft module if and how to set-up the `project.yml` file in the `config` directory specified in `CRAFT_CONFIG_PATH`.
-The `projectConfig` setting accepts an object with the following parameters:
+The `projectConfig` option instructs the Craft module if and how to set-up Project Config support for your tests.
+It accepts an object with the following parameters:

-- file (Required): What file the project config setting must be copied from.
-This is not the `project.yml` file in `CRAFT_CONFIG_PATH` but instead the file whose contents will be copied into the `project.yml` file located here.
+- **folder** (required): What folder the Project Config files must be copied from.
+Typically, this is `config/project` starting from the root of your project.
+The contents of that folder will be copied into `tests/_craft/config/project`.
-- reset: Whether the project config should be reset before each test is run.
-If enabled Craft will reset the project config to what is specified in the `project.yml` file located in `CRAFT_CONFIG_PATH`.
+- **reset**: Whether Project Config should be reset before each test is run.
+If enabled, Craft will reset the Project Config state to what is specified in the `folder` parameter.
 Can safely be disabled if you are not making changes to project config during your tests.

-For the `projectConfig` option to work correctly please ensure you enable the [useProjectConfigFile](../../config/config-settings.md#useprojectconfigfile) config setting in `general.php`.
 ::: warning
-If you have enabled `projectConfig`, regular DB based fixtures for Project Config data (i.e sections) may cause syncing issues.
-It is recommended to setup your environment using the `project.yml` file only.
+If you are using Project Config for your tests, regular database-backed fixtures for Project Config data (i.e sections) may cause syncing issues.
+We recommended that you set up your environment using the Project Config support only.
 :::

 ### `migrations`